kaustubha-tapi/Vaunt-a-Ghost-Theme/README.md

 ﻿# Vaunt

-## For Preview [Click Here](https://vaunt-kaustubha.herokuapp.com),can be slow since it is being hosted on heroku free plan.
+## For Preview [CLICK HERE](https://vaunt-kaustubha.herokuapp.com),can be slow since it is being hosted on heroku free plan.
 ### A Ghost CMS Theme

 ### Now Optimized For Production